Matex600/Fat-Stack-Coffee/README.md

 * [Code-Institute](https://codeinstitute.net/) - For preparing me for this project with their template and lessons.

     * Boutique Ado Walkthrough Project
-        * helping me understand ecommerce using stripe
+        * helping me understand e-commerce using stripe
     * Code-Institute Slack channel
         * Code Review
     * Code-Institute Tutor support